 - Related post: 5 Healthy After School Snacks

 4pm – If I have nothing pressing to do, we’ll either spend this time out of the house going for a family walk or I’ll be in having one or one time with Evie.
 Everyday we do something together for at least an hour.
 I’ll usually play with some of her board games, we’ll go for a walk or we’ll play with her toys together.

 5.30pm – At 5.30 we usually sit and eat dinner as a family.
 We try and be altogether at dinner time.
 This is our chance to catch up on what we’ve all done that day.

 6.30pm – I always spend half an hour reading to Evie in her room before bed.
 We take it in turn and usually read three or more books before her 7pm bed time.

 7pm – Work time!
 Yup, I’m not done for the day yet.
 As soon as Evie’s tucked up in bed I’m back in my office and on my laptop.
 This time I’m purely focusing on building my courses (courses I’m creating to help small businesses with social media), building pages for a planner I want to release this year and Instagram.
 This is only if I have finished client work or blog campaigns though from earlier.

-8pm – Around 8pm I focus on building my Instagram.
+8.30pm – Around 8.30pm I focus on building my Instagram.
 I find this is the busiest time of day and I’m getting too tired now to focus on other things.
-I’ll spend half an hour engaging with people and posting new images.
-Then at around 8.30 I finish some more course work.
+I’ll spend half an hour to an hour engaging with people and posting new images.

-9pm – This is when I try and finish up last things for the day, write to do list for the next day and try and switch off before 9.30.
+9pm – This is when I try and finish up last things for the day.
+I write a to do list for the next day and try and switch off before 9.30.
 Luckily Aitan usually starts nagging me to shut down at this point.
 Once upon a time I used to work everyday till midnight!
 I got so burnt out, we now have a rule that no work is to be done after 9.30.

 9.30 – Shower time!
 Or bath.
 This is the first thing I do when I close my laptop and for me it signals the end of the day.

 9.45 – Spend time with Aitan or read my book.
-We’ll either watch something on Netflix (usually by this point though I’m all screened out) or we’ll talk or I’ll read a book.
+We’ll either watch something on Netflix (usually by this point though I’m all screened out) or we’ll talk, play a board game or I’ll read a book.
 It’ll either be one from my ‘24 Books To Read in 2018‘ list or it’ll be a business related book.
 I’m obsessed with these.